 .
 The Henry Ford is closed Thanksgiving and Christmas days.

-How long does it take to visit Henry Ford Museum?
+How long does it take to visit Henry Ford Museum of American Innovation?
 Greenfield Village?
 Ford Rouge Factory Tour?

 May I bring food or drink into Greenfield Village?